Rockers Add Two Wagner College Infielders

 Redshirt junior Cody Bey became a focal point of the Seahawks offense in 2022, after recording a .333 average, with 40 hits, two homers, and 14 RBIs.
 He appeared in 36 games and started in all but one of them while also posting a .404 on-base percentage.
 In the first six games this spring, he has a .346 average with two doubles and five RBIs and went 4-6 with four RBIs in a 14-7 win over Radford this past Sunday.
 In his collegiate career he has appeared in 76 games, while collecting 91 hits, 14 doubles, and 33 RBIs to go along with a .324 batting average and .405 on-base percentage.
 A native of Long Beach, California, the Millikan High School graduate is no stranger to summer baseball, having spent time in both the Futures Collegiate and Perfect Game Collegiate summer leagues.
 In 83 career summer collegiate league games, he has collected 75 hits, nine doubles, 33 RBI, 24 stolen bases, while batting.
 281 with a .387 on-base percentage.

 Sophomore Mateo Matthews will join Green Bay after appearing in 32 games as a true freshman with 20 hits, two home runs, and 13 RBIs last spring for the Seahawks.
 The Chino, Calif.
-Native has also batted in the top of the lineup for the majority of their first six games this season and brings tremendous power and good size standing 6'5" as a potential first base option for Green Bay.
+Native has also batted in the top of the lineup for the majority of their first six games this season and brings tremendous power and good size standing 6'5" at first base for Green Bay.

 Wagner's next game takes place Friday against Dartmouth in Cary, N.C. and will also take on Penn State and Holy Cross while doing in North Carolina this coming weekend.
 First pitch Friday is set for 1 p.m.
 CT and the game can be watched on USA Baseball TV.